 Soil quality heavily impacts successful seed germination and grass growth.
 If your soil is rather poor, consider applying gypsum, to improve water penetration, as well as soil structure.

 Check soil acidity levels by investing in a pH soil test kit.
 Correct alkaline soil or overly high pH by adding elemental sulphur.
 If the soil is acidic or has a very low pH, you may need to add lime to the soil to correct acidity and add calcium and magnesium.

 Drainage is an essential element for a healthy lawn.
 A poorly draining lawn can lead to standing water, creating conditions for fungal growth or decay.

 Work on levelling uneven sections by simply raking the area.
 You can also attach a heavy board to a rope and drag it across the turned soil.
 However, if the site is sloped, it’s advisable to lay on turf instead of grass seed, as a rain shower may wash the seeds away.

-Improve the soil structure by getting rid of rocks and adding organic matter such as dirt or compost (about 5 to 10 centimeters in depth) prior to planting.
+Improve the soil structure by getting rid of rocks and adding organic matter such as dirt or compost (about 5 to 10 centimetres in depth) prior to planting.
 Compacted soil should be tilled or aerated.
 Ensure that the planting soil is free from weeds, rubble, hard dirt, and clay lumps, too.

-Choose the right seed
+Choose the Right Seed